tranglolab/kafka_connectors_board/README.md

 # Kafka connector board (KCB)
-Kafka connector board is an utility application that helps you to view the status and manage the your connectors deployed in the kafka cluster.With KCB, you can search the connectors by name or filtering the list by status.You can also perform operations such as start, stop, restart tasks of the selected connector tasks in bulk.
+Kafka connector board is an utility application that helps you to view the status and manage the connectors deployed in the kafka cluster.
+With KCB, you can search the connectors by name or filtering the list by status.You can also perform operations such as start, stop, restart tasks of the selected connector tasks in bulk.

 It is built with Angular and consuming the rest api from kafka connect rest service.